 Whether you swim is one of the best choices of exercise you can make.
 Research has shown that choice also depends on age, personality, and what other hobbies are prevalent in your lifestyle.

-Westies can be a lot of fun, but they also need a lot of exercise.
-It will depend on the dog’s age and personality, for the amount required.
+Westies can be a lot of fun, but they also can need a lot of exercise.
+This will depend on the dog’s age and personality, for the amount required.

 If your west highland terrier has joint or tendon injuries or is recovering from surgery, swimming is a great way to help them get back on their feet!
 Dogs with arthritis can be a great candidate for swimming because it increases joint mobility, which can help their condition immensely.